STANDARDS

 As you read, think about whether it’s important for average citizens to go to space.

 On September 16, 2021, a spacecraft called the Crew Dragon Resilience blasted off from the Kennedy Space Center, in Florida.
 Unlike all space missions before it, not one of the crew members on board was an astronaut!
-Resilience took a 72-hour trip orbiting Earth before splashing down in the Atlantic Ocean.
+Resilience took a 72-hour trip Earth before splashing down in the Atlantic Ocean.

 The mission, known as Inspiration4, was operated by the company SpaceX.
 It’s one of several recent missions that sent civilians, people who aren’t trained astronauts, to space.
 The mission’s commander, business owner Jared Isaacman, spent millions of dollars to fund the flight.
 The crew also included a physician assistant, a geologist, and a software engineer.